As a business or website owner, chances are that you’ve already come across the term “link-building”.

-For starters, link building is among the key drivers of organic traffic to your website.
-According to statistics by uSERP, 67.5% of website SEOs believe that link building has a huge impact on their search engine rankings.
+It’s among the key drivers of organic traffic to any website.
+In fact – according to statistics by uSERP, 67.5% of website SEOs believe that link building has a huge impact on their search engine rankings.

-While link-building is really as simple as having other websites link back to your site, be wary of spammy and low-quality link-building strategies.
+While link-building is really as simple as having other websites link back to your site, many people fall into the trap (whether out of ignorance or laziness) of spammy and low-quality link-building strategies.
 This could be detrimental to your online business as users continue to choose relevant, authentic, and quality content.

 Link building is a strategy that involves acquiring high-quality links from other websites to your site.

-To understand link building well, we must first define a “link”.
-Also known as a backlink or hyperlink, a link is used to connect two sites for easier navigation.
+To understand link building, we must first define a “link.”
+Also known as a backlink or hyperlink, a link connects two sites for easier navigation.

 Links can be in the form of texts or images.
 The web page or site it directs you to is usually relevant to the text or image.
 The text that contains the link to another web page is referred to as the anchor text.